codevogel/pls/README.md

 ## Command cache

 Each time you execute an alias, `pls` stores:
-- the alias that was executed
+- The alias that was executed
-- the exact command that was executed
+- The exact command that was executed
-- the path to the file where the alias was found
+- The path to the file where the alias was found

 This allows `pls` to warn you when you try to execute an alias that points to a different command than the one you have previously executed.
 This is especially useful when you are working on a project with multiple collaborators (maybe someone has changed one of the aliases), or when you have multiple aliases with the same name in different directories.